Ghillermo/CircuitPatchEditor/README.md

 # CircuitPatchEditor
-A virtual midi CC controller for Novation Circuit running in ESP8266.
+A virtual midi CC controller for Novation Circuit and ESP8266 microcontroller with Arduino.
 The code can easily be adapted to other devices from a midi table using RegExp, let me know if you have any questions.

 Right now, the program allows you to edit all synth parameters in real time, even if they are normally hidden from the UI.